 There are a few aspects to consider beyond simply aligning with the payout channel that has the ideal timeline for your team.
 For instance, the payout process doesn’t begin until your nonprofit reaches the minimum raise amount, $100.
 So, one way you can speed up payout is simply by empowering fundraisers started on behalf of your organization to raise more funds, faster.

 If you’re seeking the fastest possible payout, this is what we’d recommend:

 That said, ultimately your nonprofit won’t need to worry about quick payout if that minimum fundraising threshold is never met.
-Click here to jump down to the section covering how your nonprofit can increase the amount of donations available for payout.

 As of 2017, there are no fees associated with processing Facebook fundraising donations through any of the payout channels.